 What should be the governing factors for selection of a visualization tool?

 Although there are multiple visualization tools available in the market; there is no ‘one size suits all’ approach which is applicable here as different tools and technology have their own pros and cons.
-Still, a few of the factors which should be considered before choosing a visualization tool –
+Still, a few of the factors which should be considered before choosing the best visualization tool for you:

 - Intended stakeholders or users of the visualization – and the technical skill level of those users